ChrisWhealy/wasm_sha256/docs/30-memory-layout.md

 ## The WebAssembly Sandbox

-We have already mentioned that a WebAssembly module runs inside a sandboxed environment that isolates it form the outside world - and this is perfectly correct.
+We have already mentioned that a WebAssembly module runs inside a sandboxed environment that isolates it from the outside world.
 However, inside that sandboxed environment linear memory is completely open.

 You have total freedom to write any data anywhere.

 In other words, if you're not careful, you can make a big mess very quickly!